-84. The Regional CHERRIES Call for needs in Örebro, Cyprus and Murcia The preparation and launch of a regional Call for Needs is the first step of the CHERRIES territorial pilots.
+$85.\ The\ Regional\ CHERRIES\ Call\ for\ needs\ in\ \ddot{O}rebro,\ Cyprus\ and\ Murcia$ The preparation and launch of a regional Call for Needs is the first step of the CHERRIES territorial pilots.
 The broadening of the process of need identification to make the process more inclusive and responsive to unmet needs and societal challenges in health at the territorial level is an important aspect of the CHERRIES approach.
 The set-up of a good need inventory is a necessary precondition for the definition of relevant needs and the design of the following process of co-creation for the innovative solution in each region.
 The open and bottom-up approach of the CHERRIES Calls for needs provided the opportunity to actively contribute, both to individuals and organisations, to key healthcare stakeholders of the R&I system and to individual citizens.
 On the website as examples are presented the three Call for needs prepared in CHERRIES context.
 Part of interest: All the three "Call for needs".

-Target groups: Providers, Professionals, RPOs, Innovation Business → Link to the document 85.
+Target groups: Providers, Professionals, RPOs, Innovation Business → Link to the document 86.
 InDemand - Demand-Driven Call for challenges in Digital health The experience of the InDemand Project is an important reference for the development of the CHERRIES Call for needs.
 This document is an example of the Call for needs or Call for challenges published within that project.
 InDemand set up and tested a new co-creation model where healthcare organisations (Challengers) and companies (Solvers) co-develop digital health solutions, with the economic support of public regional funds managed by Regional funding organisations (Funders).
-The first phase of the model is focused on the identification by the challenger of unmet needs (challenges) identified with the involvement of healthcare professionals.
-In the links provided below, you will find info about the Call for needs launched in 2018 by the Navarra region.
-Part of interest: See the challenges related to health and disabilities and those related to aging.
-Target groups: Providers, Professionals, RPOs, Innovation Business → Link to the document 86.
+The first phase of the model is focused on the identification by the challenger of unmet needs (challenges) identified with the involvement of healthcare professionals Part of interest: See the challenges related to health and disabilities and those related to aging.
+Target groups: Providers, Professionals, RPOs, Innovation Business → Link to the document This resource is available on request, contacting the CHERRIES Helpdesk 87.
 Social Challenges Innovation Platform (SCHIP) Socialchallenges.eu is an open Platform on social Innovation, funded by EU H2020, which adopted a challenge-based innovation approach to solve societal and environmental local problems.
 Among the Platform objectives can be cited: supporting European stakeholders (public, private, non-profit) in defining and prioritizing social and societal challenges; encouraging a broad participation of social innovators, social entrepreneurs, start-ups, and SMEs to identify, co-develop and test concrete solution to these needs.
 The Platform was aimed at creating a social innovation marketplace, where Public Authorities, Private Companies, or Third Sector Organisations were able to post and give visibility to social and environmental challenges they wanted to solve.
 Different "Challenger owners" (public, private, NGOs, etc.) uploaded their social challenges and were supported by the project to find innovative solutions.